Orienfish/photon/mqtt_server/README.md

-# MQTT Server on a Linux System
+# MQTT Server on a Linux System and the Time Consumption Test
 This folder contains the python subscriber to receive data from photon and several test data folders under various conditions.

 ## Prerequisites